 Serving the Sault & Algoma since 1913. #WeLiveHere

 Lyons Ltd. has been part of the community of Sault Ste.
 Marie since it first became incorporated as a city.
 James Lyons established Lyons Fuel, Hardware and Supplies Ltd. in 1913 with a vision of providing customers with quality products, expert advice, and exceptional service.
 Today, we continue the tradition of being a family owned and operated business serving Sault Ste.
-Marie and Algoma as Lyons Timber Mart East, Lyons Timber Mart West, and Island Timber Mart, while upholding the Lyons Values and offering a wide variety of Canadian products and professional service.
+Marie and Algoma as Lyons Timber Mart Black Rd., Lyons Timber Mart Wellington, and Island Timber Mart, while upholding the Lyons Values and offering a wide variety of Canadian products and professional service.

 To operate the most helpful hardware and building supply stores around and be cornerstones of the communities we serve.